vala-lang/vala-docs/docs/index.md

 ## Introduction

-Vala is a programming language using modern high level abstractions without imposing additional runtime requirements and without using a different ABI compared to applications and libraries written in C.
+Vala is a programming language using modern high-level abstractions without imposing additional runtime requirements and without using a different ABI compared to applications and libraries written in C.